Corner Garden Ideas That Finally Made Me Stop Ignoring That Awkward Spot in My Yard

 Central Support

-This approach works especially well when ground space is limited and you still want height without clutter.
+Once the center has height, the corner feels complete instead of hollow.
+This works especially well when ground space is tight but you still want impact.

 Balanced Pots